Yui Imaizumi: 2019–2022: Solo career and retirement

 On July 4, 2021, Imaizumi ended her contract with Avex and became an independent talent.
 She launched her official blog on September 30.

 In November 2021, Imaizumi portrayed the title character in the stage adaptation of the manga Lady Snowblood and performed the theme song, which was released digitally.
 She continued the role in the sequel in February 2022.

 In September 2022, it was announced that Imaizumi had been suffering with hearing loss.
 She still appeared in the stage play Saigo no Isha wa Sakura wo Miagete Kimi wo Omou that month as scheduled, although in a different role.

 On October 26, Imaizumi announced her retirement from the entertainment industry, citing concerns about the media's intrusion to the private lives of her family and child.
 She also revealed that she had been diagnosed with mild squamous intraepithelial lesions.

 2025: Return to entertainment

 On March 18, 2025, Shueisha Online reported that Imaizumi would return to the entertainment industry as a freelance talent, with a radio appearance scheduled on March 29.
 On April 28, it was announced that she had joined the talent agency 1623, LLC.
 The music video for her first song after her comeback, "Ashiato" (足跡), which lyrics she also wrote, was released on April 29.
+On October 6, she announced that she had transferred agencies to Seju.